A dispersive approach to the CP conserving $K\to\pi\ell^+\ell^-$ radiative decays: Results

 The results of including the effects of the $I=0$ resonances, estimated in the way described above, is illustrated in fig.~\fig{W2_gv5gv6}.
-In the case of $W_+$, their effect is to decrease slightly the modulus squared of the amplitudes in both cases of $a_S>0$ and $a_S<0$.
+In the case of $W_+$, they decrease the modulus squared of the amplitudes in both cases of $a_S>0$ and $a_S<0$.
 The former case thus remains favoured by comparison with the experimental data.
-A suppressed contribution from the $I=0$ resonances to $W_+$ was observed also in the factorisation approach~\cite{Okun:1975uq,Bergstrom:1990vj}.
-In the case of $|W_S|^2$, the effect of the $I=0$ resonances is also rather small but it tends to reduce the difference between the results corresponding to $a_S>0$ and $a_S<0$ (see fig.~\fig{W2_gv5gv6}, right).
+A similar effect of the $I=0$ resonances to $W_+$ was observed also in the factorisation approach~\cite{Okun:1975uq,Bergstrom:1990vj}.
+In the case of $|W_S|^2$, the $I=0$ resonances {modify significantly} the difference between the results corresponding to $a_S>0$ and $a_S<0$ (see fig.~\fig{W2_gv5gv6}, right).